-Criteria JORC Code explanation Commentary should be assessed and reported if material.
-Sample security The measures taken to ensure sample security.
+Criteria JORC Code explanation Commentary geological structure and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
+Sample security • The measures taken to ensure sample security.
 Undocumented for most operators.
 ConsGold - RC residues stored onsite Monarch - Pre-numbered sample bags were put into numbered plastic bags.
 These numbers were written on the submission forms which were checked by the geologist.
 Plastic bags were then securely cable tied and placed in a secure location.
 Samples were then picked up by the Lab in Kalgoorlie or deliver to Perth via courier.
 A work order conformation was emailed to Monarch personnel for each sample submission once samples were received by the Laboratory.
-OBM - Samples are bagged, tied and placed in a secure yard.
+OBM - Samples are bagged into cable-tied polyweave bags and stored in bulka bags in a secure yard.
 Once submitted to the laboratories they are stored in cages within a secure fenced compound.
 Samples are tracked through the laboratory via their LIMS.
 West coast holdings - Residues stored on site but security measures undocumented Texas Holdings - Residues stored on site but security measures undocumented Audits or reviews The results of any audits or reviews of sampling techniques and data.
 OBM has reviewed historic digital data and compared it to hardcopy and digital (Wamex) records.
 No audits of sampling techniques have been done.